 Tangible and Intangible Assets, for example, are both deductible over a period of time to lessen the tax burden on the business.

-Failing to capture these and other costs, or incorrectly placing them on the Profit and Loss Statement (an all-too common mistake) can create myriad problems and inaccurate results when generating year-end tax returns, or analyzing the business to improve sales, procure funds from a lender, or value the business for the purpose of selling or taking on an investor/partner.
+Failing to capture these and other costs, or incorrectly placing them on the Profit and Loss Statement (an all-too-common mistake) can create myriad problems and inaccurate results when generating year-end tax returns, or analyzing the business to improve sales, procuring funds from a lender, or value the business for the purpose of selling or taking on an investor/partner.

 This can range from a basic license fee for use of the name, to include training, equipment, location scouting, opening assistance, signage, all the way to a full-blown “turn-key” package in which the franchisee returns home from the franchisor’s training center to a completely outfitted build-out, and begins operating immediately.

 The cost of a franchise start-up fee depends on the specific business.

 For example, an individual can purchase a food franchise for as low as $5,000 – $10,000.
 Subway restaurants require a Net Worth of only $30,000 and initial investment of $80,000.